 FET-based BMS #

 Many – especially cheaper – BMS on the market have integrated FETs.
-The advantage is that the installer no longer needs to connect power relays.
+The advantage is that the installer does not need to connect power relays.
 This simplifies the installation.
 However, there are many disadvantages to this.
 Depending on the type and number of FETs, the charge and discharge current are limited to a fixed value.
 It is not possible to expand the installation for a higher charging or discharging current at a later stage.
 Also, the integrated FETs (usually MOSFETs) are specified for a voltage only a few to at most tens of volts higher than the maximum voltage of the BMS.

 There are many stories on the Internet of chargers, including MPPTs, that fail and therefore give a higher DC charge voltage than they should.
 For example, directly the voltage of the connected solar panels.
 Since this voltage is higher than what the FETS are rated for, the FETs will break down.
 The danger is that FETs usually continue to conduct when they fail, which will overcharge the cells.
 The BMS will not be able to turn off the charger and the battery cells get damaged.